devexperts/egen/README.md

 ````

-**Important: generated code will use classes from `com.devexperts.io` package of dxlib library which can be found on [dxFeed](http://www.dxfeed.com/) distribution repository:**
+**Important: generated code will use class [IOUtil](http://docs.dxfeed.com/dxlib/api/com/devexperts/io/IOUtil.html) from `com.devexperts.io` package of dxlib library which can be found on [dxFeed](http://www.dxfeed.com/) distribution repository:**

 Manual download: